Matanbenami12/Identify_small_objects_SSD/Distance from camera/README.md

 The third beam A, Q, A 'emerges from the light source, passes through the nearest focus F_1, and refracts and continues parallel to the optical axis.
 (Point A' is the imaginary figure)
-From the points' A and A I lower the vertical to the optical axis so that the verticals' B 'A and AB are obtained According to the lens settings we will mark:
-    - AP = BO = u (horizontal distance of the light source from the lens) Q = v 'A = O' B - (the horizontal distance of the figure from the lens) F_1 O = F_2 O = f - (focal length)
+From the points' A and A I lower the vertical to the optical axis so that the verticals' B 'A and AB are obtained According to the lens settings we will mark: u = AP = BO  (horizontal distance of the light source from the lens) Q = v 'A = O' B - (the horizontal distance of the figure from the lens) F_1 O = F_2 O = f - (focal length)
    - AB = PO = H_O (the vertical distance of the light source from the optical axis) = H_i 'B' A = QO - (The vertical distance of the figure from the optical axis)

+From geometry of figure above, right angle ΔABO and ΔA’B’O are similar.

+  The figure above shows that formation of a real, inverted and diminished image A’B’ of the object AB placed beyond the centre of curvature at a distance u from the convex lens.
+Let v be the image distance.

+According to Cartesian sign convention,

+Object distance (OB) = -u

+Image distance (OB’) = +v

+Focal length (OF1 = OF2) = +f

+From geometry of figure above, right angle ΔABO and ΔA’B’O are similar.